Stochastic analysis of ultra-high energy cosmic ray interactions: Details of source examples

 \section{Details of source examples}

-The source scenario considered is based on the GRB example in \citep{Morejon2019} and discussed in more detail as the \textit{Optically Thick Case} in \citep{Biehl2018CosmicCascade}.
-The GRB model is based on the ``fireball'' picture, where cosmic rays are injected pre-accelerated into the photon emission zone over a certain time interval and the emitted composition is produced by photointeractions with this zone.
-The emission mechanism assumed is guided by the ``internal shock model'' in which relativistic shells collide and a fraction of their kinetic energy powers the emission.
-The model conceives one such collision as a spherical shell expanding relativistically with a Lorentz factor $\Gamma = 300$, radius of collision $R_c= 2\cdot 10^8$~km and volume $V_{\rm iso}=4\pi R_c^2 \Delta d'$ where $\Delta d'$ is the shell's thickness.
-The photon spectral number density is given by a broken power law between energies 100~eV--100~keV, with a power -1 below the break energy 1~keV, a power of -2 above the break, and an energy density $u_{\gamma}'=\frac{L_{\gamma}}{4\pi \Gamma^2 R_c^2}$ with a luminosity $L_{\gamma}=10^{53}$~ergs/s.
-The magnetic field intensity is estimated assuming its energy density is comparable to the luminosity of photons $B' = \sqrt{\frac{2L_{\gamma}}{c \Gamma^2 R^2}}$.
-The injected cosmic ray species is $^{56}$Fe and the spectrum has the form $Q_{^{56}{\rm Fe}}'(E')=C'{E'}^2 \exp\left[-\left(E'/E'_{\rm max}\right)^2\right]$ with $E'_{\rm max}$ the energy where the acceleration rate is comparable to the sum of the rates for all energy losses, and $C'$ is determined from $\int_0^{10E'_{\rm max}}\tilde E Q_{^{56}Fe}'(\tilde E) d\tilde E=10u_{\gamma}' c / \Delta d'$ which stems from assuming that the baryonic loading factor (ratio of the luminosity in cosmic rays to the photon luminosity) is 10.
+The source scenario considered in Fig.\,\ref{fig:source_spectrum_escape} is based on the GRB example in \citep{Morejon2019} and is discussed in more detail as the ``Optically Thick Case'' in \citep{Biehl2018CosmicCascade}.
+The GRB model is based on the ``fireball'' picture, in which cosmic rays are pre-accelerated and injected into the photon emission zone over a certain time interval, producing the emitted composition through photointeractions within this zone.
+The emission mechanism assumed is guided by the ``internal shock model'' in which relativistic shells collide, and a fraction of their kinetic energy powers the emission.
+The model conceives one such collision as a spherical shell expanding relativistically with a Lorentz factor $\Gamma = 300$, a radius of collision $R_c= 2\cdot 10^8$~km, and a volume $V_{\rm iso}=4\pi R_c^2 \Delta d'$, where $\Delta d'$ is the shell's thickness.
+The photon spectral number density is described by a broken power law between energies of 100~eV and 100~keV, with a power $-1$ below the break energy 1~keV and a power of $-2$ above the break.
+The energy density is $u_{\gamma}'=\frac{L_{\gamma}}{4\pi \Gamma^2 R_c^2}$, where $L_{\gamma}=10^{53}$~ergs/s is the luminosity.
+The magnetic field intensity is estimated assuming its energy density is comparable to the photon luminosity, $B' = \sqrt{\frac{2L_{\gamma}}{c \Gamma^2 R^2}}$.
+The injected cosmic ray species is $^{56}$Fe and the spectrum is given by $Q_{^{56}{\rm Fe}}'(E')=C'{E'}^{-2} \exp\left[-\left(E'/E'_{\rm max}\right)^2\right]$, where $E'_{\rm max}$ is the energy at which the acceleration rate is comparable to the sum of the rates for all energy losses, and $C'$ is determined by $\int_0^{10E'_{\rm max}}\tilde E Q_{^{56}Fe}'(\tilde E) d\tilde E=10u_{\gamma}' c / \Delta d'$ which stems from assuming that the baryonic loading factor (the ratio of the cosmic ray luminosity to the photon luminosity) is 10.